Building Your Own Trusted Execution Environments Using FPGA: Architecture

-As an option, an enclave can also interleave the execution of multiple eligible SSAs with proper hardware re-initialization, e.g., flush cache, reset all memory, etc. To this end, \sysname defines two interrupt-based service primitives: i) suspend and export the SSA state (\textsf{SusExp}); ii) restore and execute a saved and encrypted SSA state (\textsf{ReExec}).
+As an option, an enclave can also interleave the execution of multiple SSAs with proper hardware re-initialization, e.g., flush cache, reset all memory, etc. To this end, \sysname defines two service primitives: (i) suspend and export the SSA state (\textsf{SusExp}); (ii) restore and execute a saved and encrypted SSA state (\textsf{ReExec}).
 When a \textsf{SusExp} interrupt is raised, the \firmware copies the SSA context, e.g., general and system registers, onto the BRAM.
-Then, the \firmware uses the developer key to encrypt and sign the saved SSA context and all of the SSA's writable memory regions, e.g., stack, .data, .bss, etc. The encrypted blob is placed in the SEB output region for the UA to retrieve, after which the \firmware cleans up BRAM and awaits new requests.
-When a \textsf{ReExec} interrupt is raised, the \firmware retrieves an encrypted blob from the SEB input region.
-Upon a successful signature verification, the \firmware loads the decrypted memory contents to the right locations, restores the registers, and resumes the SSA execution.
+Then, the \firmware uses the developer key to encrypt and sign the saved SSA context and all of the SSA's writable memory regions, e.g., stack, .data, .bss, etc. The encrypted blob is placed in the SEB output region for the UA to retrieve, after which \firmware cleans up BRAM and awaits new requests.
+When a \textsf{ReExec} interrupt is raised, \firmware retrieves an encrypted blob from SEB.
+Upon a successful signature verification, \firmware loads the decrypted memory contents to the right locations, restores the registers, and resumes the SSA execution.

-\section{\sysname Applications and Developer's Perspective}
+\section{Applications and Developer's Perspective}

-In this section, we first use multiple SSA examples to demonstrate how \sysname can secure real-world applications in several classes.
-Then, we discuss how developers can easily develop and deploy enclave hardware, SSAs, and UAs using the \sysname toolchain.
+In this section, we use four SSA examples to demonstrate how \sysname can secure real-world applications in several classes.
+Then, we discuss how developers can easily develop and deploy enclave, SSAs, and UAs using the \sysname toolchain.